 Bus accident lawsuits feature many complexities not present in traditional car accident claims.
 To begin with, the number of potentially responsible parties is often greater.
 The at-fault parties in your case could include:

-For most bus crashes, we can recover a fair settlement by filing a negligence, product liability, or wrongful death claim.
+For most bus accidents, we can recover a fair settlement by filing a personal injury, product liability, or wrongful death claim.

 - The responsible party or parties had a duty of care to you;